Professionals working

 7. BPO & Specialized Language Support

-The Business Process Outsourcing (Call Centre) sector is a massive employer, but language skills are key.
+The Business Process Outsourcing (Call Centre) sector in South Africa is a massive employer, but specific foreign language skills are key to qualifying.

 Occupation NameOFO Description